Updated: Oct 17

 Recognize the First Nations Views, Culture, Experiences, Language and Way of Life

 Indigenous communities differ from non-Indigenous communities in some very significant ways.
 Indigenous culture is founded on a unique view which governs all aspects of life and, in turn, affects government, corporate, and societal relations.

 It is essential to understand Indigenous communities and learn about the communities’ experiences in order to develop an effective working relationship.
 Doing so will help set the stage for a positive partnership and allow you or your company to do business with First Nations.

 Some individuals, corporate entities, and government representatives may want to reach out to Indigenous communities to begin building working relationships but are hesitant.
 The first stumbling block has often been verbiage.
 Communication is key when doing business with First Nations.
 Remember, every First Nation is different and each community has their own way of doing things.

+Communication is KEY!
 What is an Indigenous community referred to as?
 Is it a band, a reserve, or perhaps a tribe?
-Are the community members called Indians, First Nations People, or maybe Aboriginals?
+Are the community members called Indians, First Nations People, Indigenous or maybe Aboriginals?
 In the fear of not wanting to offend and trying to be politically correct, many people forego their initial attempts at effective communication simply for lack of knowledge on how to address Indigenous People.